SrdjanMilic/Simple-Blog-CMS/README.md

 - guarded routes
 - JWT authorization

-## Waithing to be implemented and fixed
+## Waiting to be sorted out and fixed
 - there is no working pagination yet
 - there is no file up-loader for images
 - there is no editor formating options